 These are all orchestration task which the system engineer has to do.

-Now here comes Kubernetes role.
+Now here comes the role of Kubernetes.
 K8s will play the role of orchestrator and will manage these docker containers.
 So if any container crashes then it will automatically restart them, it will scale up and scale down the containers if the need arises.
-K8s will updates the app running on containers so that there is zero downtime.
+K8s will update the app running on containers so that their is zero downtime.
 This reduces so much work of a system engineer.
-In the below diagram I have tried to explain the working of Kubernetes.
+In the below diagram we have tried to explain the working of Kubernetes.

 A Kubernetes cluster is a set of node machines for running containerized applications.
 If you’re running Kubernetes, you’re running a cluster.
 When you deploy Kubernetes, you get a cluster.

-So, there can one or more clusters in a Kubernetes installation and every cluster has at least one worker node.
+So, their can be one or more clusters in a Kubernetes installation and every cluster has at least one worker node.

 Kubernetes cluster is divided into 2 parts: